s-h-a-d-o-w/three-experiment/README.md

 ## Three.js experiment

-Nothing to see here, please move along. 😁
+Nothing exciting, just experimenting with how React and Three.js interact.
+Scheduled for deletion in 3, 2, ... 😁